bcoin-org/bcoin-org.github.io/guides-markdown/multisig-wallet.md

 ```

 Sending can be done in anyway you like.
-Check out our [TX creation guide](http://bcoin.io/guides/working-with-txs.html) if you wan't to do it using bcoin api.
+Check out our [TX creation guide](http://bcoin.io/guides/working-with-txs.html) if you want to do it using bcoin api.

 Ready? than let's continue

 ### 5. Spending funds from the wallet.

-TODO:
+> TODO: wait till [issue No. 444](https://github.com/bcoin-org/bcoin/pull/444) solves.
+> Till that, we assume mktx will return the same value with hot wallet

 ### 6. Recovering the wallet.